Professor in the Snowden Chair for the Study of Religion and Interreligious Relations

 "Immigrant Parochial Schools: Religion, Morality, Citizenship," in Children and Childhood in American Religions (Rutgers University Press, 2009).

-Buddhists, Hindus, and Sikhs in America: A Short History, co-author (Oxford University Press, 2007).
+Buddhists, Hindus, and Sikhs in America: A Short History (co-author with Gurinder Singh Mann and Raymond B. Williams) (Oxford University Press, 2007).

-Sacred Assemblies and Civic Engagement: How Religion Matters for America’s Newest Immigrants, co-author (Rutgers University Press, 2007).
+Sacred Assemblies and Civic Engagement: How Religion Matters for America's Newest Immigrants (co-author with Fred Kniss) (Rutgers University Press, 2007).